 - The tenant has sublet parts or the whole of the property without consent.

 However, before the landlord attempts to regain control of the property by ‘peaceable re-entry’, the practicalities of such actions need to be examined.
 For example, the landlord needs to consider how realistic it is in their situation that they will be able to change the locks during the day as the property may not be empty.
 Factors such as this need to be carefully considered as the landlord faces serious risks of committing a criminal offence if individuals and objects are present.

 The landlord also reserves the right to forfeit in situations where the tenant has breached a fundamental condition of the lease even if there is no explicit clause for this.
 However, in cases where the clause is absent, landlords should seek legal counsel before forfeiting to ensure they are not, themselves, breaching the contract.

 An alternative to ‘peaceable re-entry’ is to issue forfeiture proceedings using a relevant claim form.
 Forfeiture proceedings can be either criminal or civil and fall under a number of categories, as per the Proceeds of Crime Act 2002.
 Within the Proceeds of Crime Act 2002, section 297A states that criminal financial assets can be seized outside of the court, whereas a court order is needed to forfeit assets following section 298.

 The process of forfeiture often involves proceedings in the court of law.
 Civil proceedings occur when the action is against property, as opposed to a person.
 Whereas, criminal proceedings occur when the action is against a person.
-If the defendant is found guilty during criminal proceedings, their property, money or substitute assets can be forfeited.
+If the defendant is found guilty during criminal proceedings, criminal forfeiture allows for their property, money or substitute assets to be confiscated.